Skip to content

 Adding a New Network Upgrade

-This guide enumerates every code change required to introduce a new network upgrade to base/base.
-The work is split into changes required for every upgrade and changes required only when the upgrade alters EVM execution.
+This guide walks through each code change needed to land a new network upgrade in base/base.
+The work falls into two groups: edits required for every upgrade, and extra edits that apply only when the upgrade changes EVM execution rules.

 The Azul upgrade is the running example.
 Substitute Azul, azul, and BASE_AZUL with the actual upgrade name.
 For broader context on the codebase, see the architecture overview.

-2. Trait layer — the BaseUpgrade enum and BaseUpgrades trait provide typed, generic activation checks used by both the consensus and execution layers.
+2. Trait layer — typed, generic activation checks come from the BaseUpgrade enum and the BaseUpgrades trait, shared alike by the consensus and execution layers.

 1. Add the variant to the BaseUpgrade enum